ForthHub/fep-recognizer/terms-and-datatypes.md

 **current recognizer**: the _perceptor_ (an unformal synonym).

-**default perceptor**: the _perceptor_ before it was changed by a program, or after reverting these changes.
+**initial perceptor**: the _perceptor_ before it was changed by a program, or after reverting these changes.

 ### XY.2.2 Notation